Last Updated on 2025-03-20 by Jorge Bastos

 Hotel Vale do Coa

-Hotel vale do Coa is in the center of the city but it’s a little more expensive.
+Hotel Vale do Coa is in the center of the city, but it’s a little more expensive.
 We suggest this if you don’t want to stay in a hostel and don’t mind paying a little more.
 The rooms are good, but nothing fancy.

 Casa do Tablado – Foz Côa

-Booking.comBest time to visit Foz Coa
+Booking.comThe best time to visit Foz Coa

 How to go to Foz Coa